Article updated 2020.

 Sitting down and having a “talk” about where the relationship is going takes value

-Sitting down and having a “talk” about where the relationship is going absolutely takes value.
+You see, sitting down and having a “talk” about where the relationship is going absolutely takes value from a man.

-Unless we’ve already added a lot of value to his life – then he can handle the talk a lot better, because he won’t be feeling unsafe or fearful; and he may not be incredulous which men can be when women try to ‘expect’ commitment where the relationship hasn’t escalated to that point.
+UNLESS – we’ve already proven we are the right woman, and we’ve added a lot of value to his life – THEN he can handle the talk a lot better, because he won’t be feeling a if it’s out of the blue, or feel unsafe or fearful; and he may not be incredulous which men can be when women try to ‘expect’ commitment where the relationship hasn’t escalated to that point.

 I am about to generalise.
-But it’s important for our understanding.
+But it’s important to kickstart our understanding.

 Women fear abandonment from men.
 We fear men abandoning us – mainly emotionally, but we also fear him having sex with other women which is a type of abandonment.

 We want to keep a man closely tied to us; and we want his resources spent on us.
-We’re gold diggers, sure.
-On some level we all are.
-But we better be.
-Because if women weren’t gold diggers, and men weren’t wanting sex – we’d be doing a bad thing for the future of the species.
+We’re gold diggers, sure, that’s ONE part of us as female humans.
+On some level we all are gold diggers, but on another level, we’re simply feminine souls who desire and require a lot of emotional attachment and emotional commitment from one man.
+Because if women weren’t like this – we’d be doing a bad thing for the future of the species.